openstack/tacker/doc/source/contributor/vnffgd_template_description.rst

 For VNFFG usage, please refer to the document available at [#f6]_.

-The behavioural and deployment information of a VNFFG in Tacker is defined in a template known as VNFFG Descriptor (VNFFGD).
+The behavioural and deployment information of a VNFFG in Tacker is defined in a template known as VNFFGD.
 The template is based on TOSCA standards and is written in YAML.
 It is on-boarded in a VNFFG catalog.

 Each VNFFGD template will have below fields: